 - A couple of multiplexes, Cineplaza (showing several American movies with English subtitles).

 - Ethnic restaurants representing Italian, Peruvian, Japanese, Chinese, Mexican, Vietnamese, French, Argentinean, and Thai cuisines.

-- A wide range of imported furniture and gardening stores; spa and beauty shops; and upper end auto dealers (in fact, I saw many high-end, restored classic in the window of one dealership).
+- A wide range of imported furniture and gardening stores; spa and beauty shops; and upper-end auto dealers (in fact, I saw many high-end, restored classics in the window of one dealership).

 Merida is typical of similar communities clustered in large metro areas throughout Mexico and Central America.
 (Many Mexican cities have even more international firms because Merida is relatively small (12th largest city in Mexico)- 1.1 million people (about the population of Rhode Island) compared to places like Mexico City with 18 million people (about the population of New York)).